 Madeleine Doyon-Robitaille: tenor trombone

-Mathieu Bourret: piano, accordion and guitar
+Mathieu Bourret: piano and accordion

-Maxime Philippe: drums
+Maxime Philippe: drums and percussions